HugoBrunner/E-Comet-Software-for-Shell-Eco-Marathon/README.md

 The code is there to control the DC motor thanks to a potentiometer.
 It will also collect all the data from the sensors and write them on micro SD card.
 Finally, it will show selected data on a OLED screen.

 ### Python Script
+The Python script is used to process the data from the board to calculate the energy consumption, mean velocity or the battery voltage change.

 ## Controller PCB design